kyle-phillips/adversarial-tools/README.md

 # adversarial-tools

-This is a working list of tools often be used by adversaries in a cyber attack.
+This is a working list of tools often used by adversaries in a cyber attack.

-The creation of this list was born out of a desire to know what applications to query for in threat hunting activities.
+The creation of this list was born out of a desire to know what applications to query for in threat hunting.
+In other words, if these executables are running in your environment, you'd way to know.

-This list contains LOL Bins, and other software tools.
+This list contains both LOLbins and software tools.

 [View the list here](https://htmlpreview.github.io/?https://github.com/kyle-phillips/adversarial-tools/blob/main/adversarial-tools.html)